11247 Architectural History and Theory: Current Events and Debates6cp

 Anti-requisite(s): 11235 Architecture and Urban Projects

-The subject is intended as preparation for entry into research-related subjects in the context of the Master of Architecture program and, more generally, for academic writing and investigation-led practice.
-It introduces students to basic research methodologies, scholarly writing and the organisation of related visual material.
-It results in the production of a short paper and its presentation at a final student symposium.
+The subject is intended to specifically prepare students for entry into the Master of Architecture program and generally prepare them for an investigative-led academic writing practice.
+It introduces students to basic research methods which encompass scholarly writing and the organisation of related visual material.

 Spring session, City campus